Baltimore, MD 21211

 trish

-Mindfulness – Based Stress Reduction (MBSR) is an 8-week intensive course designed to transform your relationship to stress and increase your enjoyment of life.
-MBSR was developed by Jon Kabat-Zinn a the Univeristy of Massechusetts and has been extensively studied since the late 1970’s.
+Mindfulness – Based Stress Reduction (MBSR) is an 8-10 week course designed to transform your relationship to stress and increase your enjoyment of life.
+MBSR was developed by Jon Kabat-Zinn a the University of Massachusetts and has been extensively studied since the late 1970’s.
+MBSR is not simply a course in learning how to meditate or even a course in how to practice mindfulness.
+Instead, this powerful curriculum leads you through a process of bringing mindfulness to the challenges of your own life.

 The course is called "mindfulness-based" because the core teachings are around how to be present in our lives, with ease; in other words, how to be mindful in all of our moments.
 Mindfulness has two main components: 1) being present, focused, attentive, aware and concentrating on THIS MOMENT; and 2) being at ease with, as well as friendly and kind to, our own experiences.
 This course teaches both sets of skills, in detail.